 25. The MMR (measles, mumps & rubella) vaccine should be avoided in children with egg allergy

 The MMR vaccine contains no hens egg protein and is safe to give to egg allergic children.
 But the Influenza vaccine and Yellow Fever vaccines are produced on hens eggs, and are contraindicated in severe egg allergy.

 I am sure there must be 100s more!

 If you’re suffering from allergies, please book an apointment.
-We have clinics in London, Guildford and Farnham.
+We have clinics in London and Guildford .